sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 ``Powershell`` supports full manipulation of the XML DOM, read the `Introduction to XML <https://www.w3schools.com/XML/xml_whatis.asp>`_ and `.NET XmlDocument Class <https://docs.microsoft.com/en-us/dotnet/api/system.xml.xmldocument>`_ for more detailed information.
-The examples shown are very redimentary, and only show a few of the manipulations you can perform on XML objects.
+The examples shown are very rudimentary, and only show a few of the manipulations you can perform on XML objects.

 **Note**, cmdlets `Export-Clixml <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/export-clixml>`_ and
 `Import-Clixml <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/import-clixml>`_ provide a simplified way to save